Kevinle44/Personal-Identification-Based-on-Iris-Texture-Analysis-Project/README.txt

 b).
 Since getting the dataset takes a long time, I wrote another function called runAllReduced() which directly uses the vector data I saved before to do IrisMatching and PerformanceEnvaluation.
 So change runAll() in main function into runAllReduced() would save running time.

+â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”
+Limitation

-ÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑÑLimitationCurrently the best accuracy rate this algorithm could achieve is 90.50%.
+Currently the best accuracy rate this algorithm could achieve is 90.50%.
 By further tuning the parameters in IrisLocalization.py, we can get a better accuracy rate.
 Other PCA dimension and LDA dimensions could also be tested to see if we could achieve a better accuracy rate.
 Also, using bootstrap to generate dataset could give us an estimate and Confidence Interval of the variance of the CRR, FMR, and FNMR.

 Another limitation of this project is the sample size.
 We only have 108 samples with 7 images for each sample.
 If we want to further test this algorithm, more samples would give us a much better results.